 - A ban on the usage of more than 60% of the seats in transportation vehicles

 Can I currently apply for a visa for a trip to Kenya?

-CThe coronavirus (Covid-19) in Kenya has led to a temporary travel ban, which has since been lifted.
+The coronavirus (Covid-19) in Kenya has led to a temporary travel ban, which has since been lifted.

 When can I travel to Kenya again?

 On arrival, travellers from certain countries must spend 14 days in quarantine at a facility (hotel, etc.) which has been approved as a quarantine facility by the Kenyan government.
 Travellers from countries of which the Kenyan government believes that the risk of spreading of the coronavirus is low to average do not need to go into quarantine.
-This includes, among other countries, the United Kingdom, Germany, France and The Netherlands - provided they can present a negative PCR test and do not show coronavirus symptoms.
+This includes travellers from the United Kingdom, Germany, France, Belgium and The Netherlands - provided they can present a negative PCR test and do not show coronavirus symptoms.
 Each day, the Kenyan Health Department makes a new assessment of the risk profile of these countries.
 Keep in mind that the quarantine mandate can change on a daily basis.
 Travellers that show coronavirus symptoms on arrival, or were seated in the two rows behind a passenger with symptoms on the plane, must spend 14 days in quarantine.